Over 25 years’ experience of leading a diverse range of innovative sustainable food strategies, projects, and programmes

 I provide a wide variety of services including thought leadership, strategy development, project management, stakeholder led and desktop based research, food trends insights, provide facilitation & workshop services, and provide expert subject matter talks/presentations on a range of sustainability trends and topics.

 My current clients include the Global Alliance for the Future of Food, WWF, The World Health Organisation, The European Commission, EIT Food, Quorn Foods and Compassion in World Farming.
-I am also co-founder of the UK Plant-based Food and Drinks Association, to be launched later in 2021, an association of plant-based food and drinks organisations working to accelerate the shift towards sustainable and healthy food systems.

 Latest from the Blog